raptisj/js-cache-requests/README.md

 This repo is for learning purposes so I can explore different ways to cache data coming from an API.

+The [main](https://github.com/raptisj/js-cache-requests/tree/main) branch has a combination of all three approaches.

-The main branch is just a starter with neither implementation.
+The **starter** branch is just a starter with no implementation.

 Below you will find the respective branch for each approach.